Data Broker Removal Checklist 2026 (Step-by-Step)

 - Document any non-compliant brokers (name, submission date, deadline date) for complaint filing

-Ongoing · 2 min now, 15 min every cycle
+Ongoing · 2 min now, less than 10 minutes every cycle

 Set your re-run schedule